jules2689/trudeau/trudeau/2020-04-21/q_a.md

 **Interpreter**:
-Now earlier in your speech, you said there was some positive science and I won't Earp what those positive signs are in your opinion. and on the wage subsidy, can you assure US that not $1 of taxpayer money will go to companies that have money in tax havens?well, in terms of encouraging signs, when we look at the pandemic curves and the numbers in terms of spread of COVID-19,  can see that there has been a the decline in the numbers.
+Now earlier in your speech, you said there was some positive science and I won't Earp what those positive signs are in your opinion. and on the wage subsidy, can you assure us that not $1 of taxpayer money will go to companies that have money in tax havens?well, in terms of encouraging signs, when we look at the pandemic curves and the numbers in terms of spread of COVID-19,  can see that there has been a the decline in the numbers.
 Now we see the numbers going up in certain parts of the country.
 But there are fewer and fewer cases each day and we hope that what this means is that the measures we've been taking are now helping. and are now helping the expected outcome.